radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 ---
 type: docs
-title: "Author and deploy the application with the frontend service"
+title: "Deploy the application with the frontend service and database"
-linkTitle: "Author app definition"
+linkTitle: "Deploy initial app"
-description: "Define the application definition with container, gateway and http routes"
+description: "Define the initial application definition"
 weight: 2000
 slug: "frontend"
 ---